Add, remove & assign phone numbers on demand

-That’s why 64% of consumers think that businesses don’t text them enough.
+That’s why 64 per cent of consumers think that businesses don’t text them enough.
 By neglecting to take the plunge, you’re missing out on opportunities to interact with eager consumers who want to hear from you.

 With that said, brand messaging through a mobile device is much different from traditional approaches — even email.

 Don't worry, though.
 All it takes is a little bit of trial, error, and following the five tips below, and voila!
-You’ll be writing effective mass text messages that drive revenue and encourage brand loyalty in no time.
+You’ll be writing effective broadcast SMS that drive revenue and encourage brand loyalty in no time.

 People are more open than ever to hearing from their preferred brands on their mobile device.

 Emphasis on the term “preferred.”